chasenunez/DEVO/README.md

 # DEVO
-DEVO provides a simple command-line tool and library to enrich CSV files into the standardized “iCSV” format (with embedded metadata) and then validate the data using the Frictionless framework.
+Data Enrichment and Validation Operator (DEVO) provides a simple command-line tool and library to enrich CSV files into the standardized “iCSV” format (with embedded metadata) and then validate the data using the Frictionless framework.
 It supports two modes: if given a plain `.csv`, DEVO will infer metadata and output an `.icsv` (with METADATA, FIELDS, and DATA sections) and then validate it; if given an existing `.icsv`, DEVO will skip enrichment and only perform validation.
 The Frictionless library is used to infer schema and validate data, producing detailed, user-friendly error reports.